WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/alloymodel/README.md

 }
 ```

-## decl
+## decl & multiplicity
-- if all check in ctor, nothing special to check during WFF
+- during typechecking, need to ensure some/lone/one only appears before a unary relation
-- part of typechecking
+- there's a bunch other other checks, which can occur in ctor or before typechecking